awmckinley/config/modules/ft.bash/README.md

-# Bash Scripting
+# Shell Development Tools

-sh-compatible shell that incorporates useful features from the Korn shell (ksh) and the C shell (csh).
+Development tools for writing, formatting, and analyzing Bash shell scripts and programs.